-You’ll come across the right combination eventually.
+You’ll come across the right combination, eventually.

-If You Can’t Change It, Use It As Practice
+If You Can’t Change It, Use it as Practice

 Sometimes the cause of a bad run is identifiable, but it isn’t something you can fix.
 Think: bad weather.
 Unseasonably hot or cold temperatures or high winds.
 Maybe it was raining cats and dogs.

-Of course you can’t change the weather for a training run, but you also can’t change the weather on race day (and you need to expect the unexpected on race day).
+You can’t change the weather for a training run, but you also can’t change the weather on race day (and you need to expect the unexpected on race day).
 Use these bad training conditions to test your rain gear or practice carrying extra water for hot weather; or after-the-fact, recognize that you need to get new rain gear or need a way to carry extra water.

 With this practice, if you wake up on race day and find a deluge worthy of Noah, you’ll be ready.

-If The Problem Isn’t Identifiable
+If the Problem Isn’t Identifiable